-Silver- or grey-leaved garden plants are mainly planted because of their functionality – they are mostly heat and drought tolerant due to hairy or waxy leaf surfaces and their ability to reflect sunlight and prevent water loss.
-But there is another reason to fill your garden with a lot of silver-foliaged plants and to combine them with light yellow, cream and white flowers – fashion!
+Silver-foliaged plants are mainly planted because of their functionality – they are mostly heat and drought tolerant due to hairy or waxy leaf surfaces and their ability to reflect sunlight and prevent water loss.
+But there is another reason to fill your garden with a lot of silver-foliaged and grey leaved plants and to combine them with light yellow, cream and white flowers – fashion!

 Extend the time you spend in your garden by planting a ‘moonlight’ look with plants that don’t disappear in the dark, but rather come to the forefront.
 We picked out some stalwart silver-foliaged plants to create that magical, mystical atmosphere by the light of the full moon.

 - Outstanding silver-white foliage with a blue cast.

 - Fragrant dark violet flowers topped with lavender bracts or petals in spring – reblooming in other seasons.

 - Sprightly upright growth habit (46cm x 36cm).

 - Use in borders, as a low hedge or plant your ‘Silver Anouk’ in a pot.